poojadhebe/Assignment/GitRepositories/README.txt

+Objective: To search for given user's projects on GitHub and GitLab.

 In order to run this application, you have to follow following steps on cmd.
 Steps:
 1) Go to project directory and run foll command